TurBoss/blt/doc/tree.rst

   Returns the type of the data field *fieldName* in the node *nodeName*.

 *treeName* **unset** *nodeName* ?\ *fieldName* ... ?
-  Removes one or more data fields from *nodeName*. *NodeName* may be a tag that represents several nodes.  *FieldName* is the name of the data field to be removed.
+  Removes zero or more data fields from *nodeName*. *NodeName* may be a tag that represents several nodes.  *FieldName* is the name of the data field to be removed.
 It's not an error if *nodeName* does not contain *fieldName*.
 This operation may trigger **unset** data traces.